aarong/feedme-spec/README.md

   `FeedCloseResponse`, `ActionRevelation`, and `FeedTermination` messages from the server, subject to other sequencing requirements.

-- The client must discard `HandshakeResponse` messages from the server (server violation).
+- The client should discard `HandshakeResponse` messages from the server (server violation).

-- The client should review its message history and debug if it receives a `ViolationResponse` message from the server.
+- The client should review its transmission history and debug if it receives a `ViolationResponse` message from the server.

 #### Server

-Once a client has connected to the server via the transport, the server must treat the conversation as being in one of two states.
+Once a client has connected to the server via the transport, the server must treat the conversation as being in one of three states.

-The server must initially treat each client conversation as `NotReady`.
+The server must initially treat each client conversation as `Not Ready`.

 Server conversation states:

-1. `NotReady` - When a conversation is not ready...
+1. `Not Ready` - When a conversation is not ready...

 - The server must not transmit any messages.

-- The server must expect a `Handshake` message from the client and must respond with a `HandshakeResponse` message.
+- The server must expect a `Handshake` message from the client.
+When that message is received, it must subsequently treat the conversation as `Handshaking`.

+- The server must respond to any other client messages with a `ViolationResponse` message.

+2. `Handshaking` - When a conversation is handshaking...

+- The server must transmit a `HandshakeResponse` message.

   - If the server response indicates success, the server must subsequently treat the conversation as `Ready`.

-  - If the server response indicates failure, the server must continue to treat the conversation as `NotReady`.
+  - If the server response indicates failure, the server must subsequently treat the conversation as `Not Ready`.

+- The server must not transmit any other types of messages to the client.

-- The server must respond to any other client messages with a `ViolationResponse` message.
+- The server must respond to all client messages with a `ViolationResponse` message.

-2. `Ready` - When a conversation is ready...
+3. `Ready` - When a conversation is ready...

 - The server must expect `Action`, `FeedOpen`, and `FeedClose` messages from the client, subject to other sequencing requirements.
 It must respond to such